The Alpine Pasture Village of Fallerschein is easily accessible within a 50…

 40 sun-bleached timbered cabins: Up to the early 17th century, Fallerschein was inhabited year-round.

-Situated at an elevation of 1,300 meters above sea level, Fallerschein is the largest Alpine Pasture Village in Tirol.
+Situated at an elevation of 1,300 metres above sea level, Fallerschein is the largest high-altitude village in Tirol.
 Actually, it is also one of the largest in the Alps.
 This area of awesome natural beauty is dotted with 40 rustic and sun-bleached log cabins and invites visitors to explore its lovely details up close and personal: Typical cottage panelling with wood shingles, delicate lace curtains, balconies and window boxes bedecked with flowers and elaborately carved Edelweiss flowers.
 Having marvelled at this meticulous attention to detail, you can gather new strength and refuel at one of two inviting inns.
 Treat yourself to a refreshing drink at the sunny outdoor patio and forget your worries for a while.
 By the way, they serve more than just milk fresh from the cow…

 You can either opt to stop by “Sennerstüberl“, which is operated by the family of Hans Greuter, or by “Michl’s Fallerscheinstube“, which sensationally achieved second place in a TV ranking of Austria’s best loved mountain inns.
 Innkeeper Michael Knitel and his wife Melanie from Holzgau know why their guests feel so at ease here: “The mountain scenery and the beauty of nature here are amazing.
 There’s an ample playground for little ones to romp about and they can caress animals.
 And everyone can refuel over our hearty homemade food.”
 Well, that’s true!
 Their traditional Tirolean staples are mouth-watering.
 Knowing that Fallerschein is a place without connection to a power grid—instead, generating sets are used to generate electrical energy—it is really astonishing that you can feast on such culinary delicacies here.